matfournier/glog/README.md

 All the features you need to play The Goblin Laws of Gaming in Foundry VTT.

-Trying to implement [GLOG](https://madqueenscourt.blogspot.com/2020/07/glog-for-gretchlings-or-notes-towards.html) is like to nail water as it's very nature is unconstrained.
+Trying to implement [GLOG](https://madqueenscourt.blogspot.com/2020/07/glog-for-gretchlings-or-notes-towards.html) is like to nail water to a board as it's very nature is unconstrained.
 It's less a ruleset, more like a movement.
 This [FoundryVTT](https://foundryvtt.com/) system puts a line in the sand so people can play remotely with friends.